Bilma: Climate

 Bilma features a hot desert climate (Köppen climate classification BWh).
 The town lies deep in the heart of the Sahara Desert, more precisely in the Ténéré, a hyper-arid desert region lying over northeastern Niger and western Chad, and as such is extremely dry, averaging only 12.7 mm of measurable precipitation annually.
 Bilma is also hot during the "winter" months and extremely hot during the summer months and for prolonged periods of time.
 Average high temperatures in "winter" months surpass 27 C, and exceed 40 C from April to September inclusively, peaking at 44 C in June.
 The record high temperature is 48.2 C on June 23, 2010.

 Bilma had the country's lowest ever recorded temperature, −2.4 °C (27.7 °F), on 13 January 1995.

 The sunshine duration is extremely high year-round with some 4,000 hours of bright sunshine annually.
-The region excels at hot, sunny and dry weather.

 The Oasis at Bilma, with the Kaouar escarpment in the background.